sigsep/open-unmix-paper-joss/paper.md

 ## Outlook

-In the future, we hope that many researchers and users will use the software. _Open-Unmix_ is a community-focused project, we, therefore, encourage the community to submit bug-fixes and comments and improve the computational performance.
+_Open-Unmix_ is a community-focused project, we, therefore, encourage the community to submit bug-fixes and comments and improve the computational performance.
 However, we are not looking for changes that only focused on improving the separation performance as this would be out of scope for a baseline implementation.
 Instead, we expect many researchers will fork the software as a basis for their research.
 We prepared several custom options to easily extend the code:

 1. _native dataset and data loader APIs_: This encourages the interested researcher to train _Open-unmix_ model with her/his data.
 We, therefore, provide datasets that can easily parse random file-based data.
 Users of _Open-Unmix_ that have their datasets and could not fit one of our predefined datasets might want to implement or use their own `torch.utils.data.Dataset` to be used for the training.
 Such a modification is very simple and we additionally provide a [dataset template]().